 Do we need a 4-wheel Drive vehicle?

-In the winter & spring months, October to April, we recommend a 4-wheel drive or at least a front wheel drive vehicle.
+In the winter & spring months, October to May, we recommend a 4-wheel drive or at least a front wheel or all-wheel drive vehicle.
 The roads are rarely impassable however and the county roads are plowed as well as the main highways.
 Our nearby ranchers need to get out and feed cattle no matter what, so there is rarely a problem.
 If you would like to do some off-road travel to some high mountain lakes, you may still want a 4-wheel drive with high clearance to experience the backcountry.